 | Non-profit service or network

-The first year of the notification, this fee is calculated according to the number of months left in the year, considering the month in which the notification was done, as an entire month.
+During the first year of notification, the amount of this fee is calculated as a pro rata of the number of the remaining months of the year, the notification month being taken into account as a full month.

 What is the legal framework for these fees?

-The legal framework is the Royal Decree of 7 March 2007 on the notification of electronic communications services and networks and the Act of 21 March 1991 on the reform of certain economic public companies.
+The Royal Decree of 7 March 2007 on the notification of electronic communications services and networks and the Act of 21 March 1991 on the reform of certain economic public companies form the legal basis..

 What other possible costs are there?